Haloyuyu/optcg-scraping-project/README.md

 ## 📂 Project Structure:
 `/scrapers`: Scraping scripts organized by source.
 `/data`: Raw and processed data outputs.
-`/utils`: Helper functions for data processing.

 ## 📌 Purpose:
 This repository aims to streamline data collection for OPTCG, enabling myself, developers and enthusiasts to build tools, dashboards, or analyses without manual data entry.